andrews-j/AdvancedVector_FinalProject/README.md

 ![image](https://github.com/andrews-j/CivilianAnalysis/assets/26927475/b9511a56-3292-4bff-91d5-ed769d04cc01)

-This is still limited by only aggregating base on number of incidents, not fatalities, and as earlier plots show, in this data set, incident count pretty much has only gone up, which may explain why there are no "former hot spot"s represented here.
+These Emerging Hot Spot Analysis visualizations are limited, like the space time cubes, by only aggregating the number of incidents, not fatalities.
+Additionally, in this data set incident count pretty much has only gone up, which may explain why there are no "former hot spots" represented here.

 # Digging in to one Region: West Africa

-There are a lot of different things that could be done with this data, depending on what question(s) you are trying to answer.
+There are a lot of different analyses that could be done with this data, depending on what question(s) one is trying to answer.
 West Africa is a region that I have some familiarity with, so we will take a closer look at the data for this region.
 To do this we will first need to divide the allAfrica data by region:

 ![image](https://github.com/andrews-j/CivilianAnalysis/assets/26927475/37d866d9-2b24-4650-93af-645fd2291260)